Singularities of character varieties: Main results for

 The discussions of \S \ref{subsec-DCharVar} allow us to reduce the problems about general reductive groups to those about almost simple groups.
 We will use the following notations.
 Let $G$ be a reductive group and let $G_1$ be its derived subgroup.
 Let $\tilde{G}\rightarrow G_1$ be the simply connected cover of $G_1$ and denote by $Z$ the kernel.
 Write $\tilde{G}\cong\prod_i\tilde{G}_i$ where each $\tilde{G}_i$ is almost simple.
 For any $z\in Z$, the quotient of $\Ch_z(\Pi,\tilde{G})$ by $Z^{2g}$ is a connected component of $\Ch(\Pi,G_1)$, which we denote by $\Ch(\Pi,G_1)_z$.
 In view of Lemma \ref{Lem-Ch-conn-comp}, we may denote by $\Ch(\Pi,G)_z$ the corresponding connected component of $\Ch(\Pi,G)$.

-\begin{Thm} For any reductive group $G$, the character variety $\Ch(\Pi,G)$ is (reduced and) normal and has symplectic singularities.
-Moreover, its identity component is $\mathbb{Q}$-factorial. \end{Thm} \begin{proof} We first prove the assertions for $\tilde{G}\cong\prod_i\tilde{G}_i$.
+\begin{Thm} For any reductive group $G$, the character variety $\Ch(\Pi,G)$ is (reduced and) normal and has symplectic singularities. \end{Thm} \begin{proof} We first prove the assertions for $\tilde{G}\cong\prod_i\tilde{G}_i$.
 For each $\tilde{G}_i$, let $z_i\in Z_{\tilde{G}_i}$, and write $z=(z_i)_i\in Z_{\tilde{G}}$.
 By Corollary \ref{Cor-Ch-g>1-red-norm} and Proposition \ref{Prop-alm-sim-sing}, the character varieties $\Ch_{z_i}(\Pi,\tilde{G}_i)$ are normal and have symplectic singularities.
 Normality is obviously preserved under direct products.
-A direct product of symplectic singularities is a symplectic singularity by definition.
+A direct product of symplectic singularities is a symplectic singularity, which directly follows from the definition.
 It follows that $\Ch_z(\Pi,\tilde{G})$ is normal and has symplectic singularities.
 Now we consider $G_1$.
 Suppose $z\in Z$.
 By Lemma \ref{Lem-Ch-isog}, the quotient of $\Ch_z(\Pi,\tilde{G})$ by $Z^{2g}$ is a connected component of $\Ch(\Pi,G_1)$.
 Recall that a finite symplectic quotient of a symplectic singularity is a symplectic singularity (\cite[Proposition 2.4]{Beau}).
 By Lemma \ref{Lem-isog-symp}, the action of $Z^{2g}$ on $\Ch_z(\Pi,\tilde{G})$ is symplectic, and so the quotient variety has symplectic singularities.
-By Proposition \ref{Prop-Q-fac}, the identity component of $\Ch(\Pi,G_1)$ is $\mathbb{Q}$-factorial.
 The proposition is proved for $G_1$.
 As a finite quotient of $\Ch(\Pi,Z_G^{\circ}\times G_1)$, the variety $\Ch(\Pi,G)$ is normal.
-Since the quotient is symplectic by Lemma \ref{Lem-isog-symp}, it also has symplectic singularities.
-The identity component of $\Ch(\Pi,G)$ is a finite quotient of $\Ch(\Pi,Z_G^{\circ})\times\Ch(\Pi,G_1)$ and thus is $\mathbb{Q}$-factorial by \cite[Theorem 3.8.1]{Ben} again. \end{proof}
+Since the quotient is symplectic by Lemma \ref{Lem-isog-symp}, it also has symplectic singularities. \end{proof}